opoberezh/events-project/README.md

 ### Event Sorter

-There is a possibility to to sort Events dy title, event's date and by organizer
+There is a possibility to sort Events dy title, date and by organizer
 ![Catalog](./src/assets/sort.png)